Use of glass in workplaces providing early childhood education and care services

 - guard glass with barriers that prevent children from striking or falling against the glass

 - regularly conduct inspections of the workplace, including all areas with glass.
-Note - the risk control measures listed above should also be taken into consideration when designing a child care facility (including all indoor and outdoor spaces and structures).
+Note - the risk control measures listed above should also be taken into consideration when designing an early childhood services facility (including all indoor and outdoor spaces and structures).
 This includes taking the necessary precautions to reduce the risk of injuries that can result from glass breakage.

 - AS 1288 – 2006 Glass in buildings – Selection and installation

 - AS/NZS 2208 – 1996 Safety glazing materials in buildings

 - AS 2047 - 2014 Windows and external glazed doors in buildings

 - Children's services: Occupational Health and Safety compliance kit, October 2011